The ins and outs of collocations

 This time, we’ll focus on adjectives preceding nouns.

-There is a strong chance that there will be heavy traffic in days to come.
-Large numbers of holidaymakers will be flooding the roads and severe traffic jams on strategic roads leading to popular destinations are bound to happen.
+There is a strong chance of heavy traffic in the days to come as large numbers of holidaymakers will be flooding the roads.
+Severe traffic jams on key routes to popular destinations are likely to occur.

-Notice how it wouldn’t be natural to swap the adjectives and say strong traffic or heavy chance.
-When in doubt, say the words out loud or in your head and trust your instinct.
-You can say fair hair, but have you ever heard of “fair beer” as referred to the colour?
-Pale or blonde, yes but if the word Fair stands next to beer it will mean that there is an event going on, a Fair.
+Notice how it wouldn’t sound natural to swap the adjectives and say strong traffic or heavy chance.
+When in doubt, try saying the words out loud or in your head and trust your instincts.
+For instance, you can say fair hair, but have you ever heard of “fair beer” to describe the colour?
+Pale or blonde, might work, but if the word Fair appears next to beer, it usually refers to an event – a fair.”

 Adverb + Adjective

-When setting off on a backpacking trip to Eastern European countries in the 90s, we were fully aware of how reasonably priced the cost of life was at the time.
-In fact, as students striving to get by on part-time job wages, that was one of our main motivations.
-Yet, we were pleasantly surprised by what turned out to be ridiculously cheap prices in Youth Hostels.
-A dorm situated five minutes away from the remarkably beautiful Charles Bridge in Prague came to less than a euro.
-It was undoubtedly no-frills lodging but incredibly well located.
+When we set off on a backpacking trip to Eastern Europe in the 90s, we were fully aware of how reasonably priced the cost of living was then.
+In fact, as students trying to get by on part-time job wages, that affordability was one of our main motivations.
+Still, we were pleasantly surprised by the ridiculously cheap prices in Youth Hostels.
+A dorm room just five minutes away from the remarkably beautiful Charles Bridge in Prague cost less than a euro.
+It was undoubtedly no-frills lodging but incredibly well-located.

 In this paragraph, adverbs modify adjectives.
 Some notes: